Main Players in the Neurochemistry of Emotion

 If you do something that releases huge levels of dopamine, pleasure may decrease afterward because you have relatively less dopamine after the initial surge, which is another reason to try to maintain stable dopamine levels.

 Dopamine influences the perception of time.
 When we engage in an activity solely for the purpose of receiving a reward, time will feel longer because we release less dopamine during the effort than we do when we receive the reward.
-It is better to derive reward from the process and associate dopamine release with challenge and effort, rather than goal achievement.
+It is better to derive reward from the process and to associate dopamine release with challenge and effort rather than with goal achievement.
 Convince yourself that the effort part is the good part (e.g., intermittent fasting or studying for a test).

 We all have a dopamine setpoint: if we overly participate in dopamine-stimulating activities, eventually, we won’t experience the same joy from those behaviors.
 Dopamine can improve your mood, attention, and heart rate, but like everything else, it is best to keep levels moderated.